aim-rsf/browseMetadata/README.md

 :question: which variables within these datasets map onto my domains of interest (latent concepts)?

-## Will the R package give me the answers?
+## What does the R package do?

-No, this is very much a tool, still in demo form.
+This R package is a tool, designed to be used alongside other tools and sources of information.
+It is still in demo form and has only been tested on a limited number of metadata files.

-For instance, if a researcher wants to access datasets within SAIL databank, how do they know which variables will be represent the concepts they care about for their research question?
+If a researcher wants to access datasets within SAIL databank, how do they know which variables will be represent the concepts they care about for their research question?
 There is a lot of meta data already publicly available on the [Health Data Research Gateway](https://web.www.healthdatagateway.org/search?search=&datasetSort=latest&tab=Datasets) and the connected [Metadata Catalogue](https://modelcatalogue.cs.ox.ac.uk/hdruk_live/).
-This demo package uses this meta data.

-⚠️ More discussion is needed with researchers to work out how to make this package useful.
-It is currently just a demo and has only been tested on a limited number of metadata files.
+This demo package uses this meta data, loads it up into R, and gets the user to browse through each dataset and variable.
+The user is asked to categorise each variable into a domain related to their research question, and these categorisations get saved in a csv file for later reference.

+## Beyond SAIL Databank

-:bulb: In theory, this package should work for any dataset listed on the Health Data Research Gateway, as long as a json metadata file can be downloaded.
-In practice, it has only been tested on SAIL databank files.
+In theory, this package should work for any dataset listed on the Health Data Research Gateway, as long as a json metadata file can be downloaded.
+In practice, it has only been tested on (a limited number) of metadata files for SAIL databank.

-## Related resources
-There are more sophisticated resources with similar (but broader) aims:
+## Getting started with meta data
+There are many existing tools that allow you to browse meta data for health datasets.
+These tools may be sufficient for you to address the questions listed above.
+We list some of these below:
 - [BHF DSC Dashboard](https://bhf-dsc-hds.shinyapps.io/cvd-covid-tre-dashboard) - explore data dictionaries, data coverage and data completeness
 - [HDRUK Phenotype Library](https://phenotypes.healthdatagateway.org)
     - https://conceptlibrary.saildatabank.com
     - https://github.com/SwanseaUniversityMedical/concept-library/wiki/Concept-Library-Documentation
 - [Health Data Research Gateway](https://web.www.healthdatagateway.org/search?search=&datasetSort=latest&tab=Datasets) and the connected [Metadata Catalogue](https://modelcatalogue.cs.ox.ac.uk/hdruk_live/) - the source of metadata for this R package.

+## Getting started with this R package `browse-SAIL`

-## Install
+### Install

 Download/clone this repository to your computer.